What Does It Mean To Bury The Lead

 Q: Is burying the lead always a bad thing?

 A: In most cases, yes.
 The primary goal of communication is to convey information effectively.
-Burying the lead hinders this goal by obscuring the most important information.
-However, there might be rare exceptions where a delayed reveal is strategically used for stylistic effect, but this is generally not advisable in news or professional communication.
+In practice, burying the lead hinders this goal by obscuring the most important information.
+Still, there might be rare exceptions where a delayed reveal is strategically used for stylistic effect, but this is generally not advisable in news or professional communication Easy to understand, harder to ignore..

 Q: How does burying the lead affect SEO?